 What happens to the goods/services after a ‘cool-off’?

-In regards to goods or services after a ‘cool-off’:
+In regard to goods or services after a ‘cool-off’:

 Supplier responsibility for failing to comply